-The North Dakota Forest Service consulted various partners to identify priority issues, priority landscape areas, strategies to address said issues, resources required to carry out strategies and identify potential stakeholders.
-In addition, the ND Forest Service consulted the ND Urban and Community Forestry Committee, the North Dakota Game and Fish Department, the State Stewardship Committee and the State Technical Committee.
-A complete list of agencies and stakeholders that were invited to the partner meetings can be found in Appendix C.
+The North Dakota Forest Service consulted various partners to identify priority issues, priority landscape areas, strategies to address said issues, resources required to carry out strategies, and identify potential stakeholders.
+In addition, the NDFS consulted the State Urban and Community Forestry Committee, the North Dakota Game and Fish Department, the State Stewardship Committee, and the State Technical Committee.
+A complete list of agencies and stakeholders that were invited to the partner sessions can be found in Appendix C.